Mayurji/Deep-Learning-Papers/README.md

 This repository maintains Deep learning papers and its implementation.

 # **Note**
-If any information or concepts are misinformed or misleading, kindly raise the issue.
+If any information or concept is misinformed or misleading, kindly raise the issue.